Our Clinical Team

 Steven Reeder, PA-C

-Steven partners with Dr. Yaser Metwally and helps patients with hip and knee problems, including joint replacement procedures.
+Steven partners with Dr. Todd Clevenger and helps patients with sports injuries and joint replacement procedures.

 Steven received his physician assistant training at Oregon Health and Science University in Portland, Oregon.
 He received a B.S. in General Science from the University of Oregon and Master of Physician Assistant Studies from Oregon Health & Sciences University.